kayhoogland/kayhoogland/README.md

 ### Hi there 👋

-My name is Kay, I am a Data Scientist / Analytics Engineer at [Floryn B.V.](https://www.floryn.com/nl/).
+My name is Kay, I am a Data Scientist / Machine Learning Engineer at [Floryn B.V.](https://www.floryn.com/nl/).
 Below you can find my open-source contributions and toy projects I have been working on.

 More about me on [kayhoogland.nl](https://kayhoogland.nl)